mqm-laboratory/mqm-laboratory.github.io/README.md

 # General

-This website uses github pgaes and jekyll and was created using the template from [al-folio]https://github.com/alshedivat/al-folio).
+This website uses github pages and jekyll and was created using the template from [al-folio]https://github.com/alshedivat/al-folio).
 Many of the features have not changed significantly and so for anything you are unsure about, that is an excellent resource!

+The site can be run locally using docker.
+The command to beging serving the site is `docker compose up`.
+The site should then be available at `localhost:8080`.

 Changes to the website should be pushed to `main` branch.
 There is then a github action setup to deploy changes to gh-pages branch from where the website is served.